cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 * Since the input is to be sorted eventually, experiment with other ways of populating `fwd`.
 Hint: consider `push_front()`.

+* Now find a way to avoid the use of `fwd` altogether.

 ## Ordered and unordered maps

 All of the containers seen so far have stored a number of elements of a single type.
-There has been no other information stored with the element, except possibly for `std::vector` where the first element has index `0`, the second has index `1` and so on.
+There has been no other information stored with the element, except possibly for `std::vector` where the first element *implicitly* has index `0`, the second has index `1` and so on.
 This index can be thought of as the *key* as it allows direct access to a single *value*.

 This can be generalized so that the key can be of any type, not just a sequence of advancing integers.
 In C++ all maps operate with a type called `std::pair` which as might be guessed has two fields; these are called `first` and `second`.
-We could define `std::pair` as follows:
+We could define `std::pair` as follows (see Chapter 10 for a discussion of the `template` and `typename` keywords):

 ```cpp
 template <typename Key, typename Value>